Davidxiaotao/CAUM/README.md

 - Open xlsx file saved above
 - Adjust settings as needed
 - Click Run to show results
+## Note :
-note:Certain functionalities (e.g., `ctypes.windll`) are not supported on Linux or other non-Windows platforms.
+- Certain functionalities (e.g., `ctypes.windll`) are not supported on Linux or other non-Windows platforms.
 Users running the software on non-Windows systems may need to comment out or modify the relevant code sections.